This article was first published on 28 May 2018 and updated with the latest information.

 |Based on 2.5% increments|

 As you can see, this figure is quite substantial for anyone aged 30 this year.
-Compounding by levels greater than 2.5% per annum would deliver figures that may be unattainable.
+Compounding by levels greater than 2.5% per annum would deliver figures that may be unattainable and this may be the likely case if medical inflation persists.
 Perhaps we may see a change in contribution levels to our Medisave Accounts that are much more substantial to achieve this in future.

 Don’t Get Too Worried Just Yet